An Industry First - Custom Made Mouthpieces!

 So how can thin railed mouthpieces benefit you - a classical artist?
 Well, consider that the old great vintage era mouthpieces of 100 years ago were ALL made with thin, and some with VERY thin rails.
 Those mouthpieces sounded great!
 The players using them made full, deep, warm and resonant sounds on them, and I dare say that they didn't sound bright-bad.
 They sounded bright-good.
 What's the difference?
 Well edgy, spread, and crass playing is bright-bad.
 Sweet, elegant, sonorous, and energetic elegance is bright-good.

-Very Thin rails, paired with a more resistant facing can balance each other to produce a highly refined, energetic, responsive, and beautifully sweet sounding mouthpiece that is nimble handling for your artistic whimsy.
+Very Narrow rails, paired with a more resistant facing can balance each other to produce a highly refined, energetic, responsive, and beautifully sweet sounding mouthpiece that is nimble handling for your artistic whimsy.

 FACING